cnichte/basic-electron-typescript-react-starter/README.md

 }
 ```

-Creates a local `pouchdb-test` Database in the Project-folder, on the first startup with `npm start`;
+Creates a local `pouchdb-test` Database in the Project-folder, on the first startup with `npm start`.

 ### Add Debugging in VSCode